hubpav/mdcat/README.md

 # mdcat - Markdown-friendly variant of cat

-Ever struggling quickly documenting your server configuration files in a Git repo or share it with your colleagues for the future reference?
+Ever struggling quickly documenting your server configuration files in a Git repo or sharing them with your colleagues for the future reference?
 Welcome to **mdcat**.

 It is a simple Python 3 command line utility, ingesting file path(s) arguments, and printing their content in Markdown-friendly format.